Services About Blog Book a Call →

 The Right Sequence

-I've been building CS organizations for 25 years and AI-powered CS systems for the last two.
+I've been building CS organizations for 25 years and designing AI-assisted CS workflows for the last two.
 Here's the order that works:

 Step 1: Audit.
 Map your current operation against a structured framework.
 Where are the gaps?
 What's documented vs. tribal knowledge?
 Where are you actually losing customers?
 This takes 2–3 weeks.